Security Research

 5. The Fix

-The Joomla fix in 5.4.6 is small and targets the key/value bug directly.
-In Query.php on tag 5.4.6, the filter map is changed to store the integer id as the key, just as already mentioned earlier:
+The fix in Joomla 5.4.6 is small and targets the key/value bug directly.
+In Query.php on tag 5.4.6, the filter map is changed to store the integer id as the key and the taxonomy title as the value:

 Before: